bitquery/graphql-docs/docs/building-queries/FAQ.md

-# Glossary and Commonnly asked questions
+# Glossary and Frequently Asked Questions

 ## What is the difference between a transfer and a transaction on chain?